I’ve done a lot of moving in my adult life: Indiana, to Atlanta, back up to Indiana. down to Miami, back up to Brooklyn

 A lot of reasons for wanting to escape can be interconnected.
 It certainly was for me.
-I’ve lost a lot of friends along the way because I didn’t get the help I needed.
-Instead, I buried my issues in alcohol and found ways to make myself a victim.
+I’ve lost a lot of friends because I was such a drag on them.

 Nothing was my fault.
 Poor, poor me.
 Always the victim.

-Hopping around from one city to the next, and “starting over” with new people won’t work in the long run.
+Hopping around from one city to the next, and “starting over” with new people doesn’t work in the long run.
 Eventually, the old you is going to show up and Godzilla stomp what you’ve built.